stefanKuijers/live-templates/README.md

 Disclaimer
 --------------
-Tested with Ionic and Angular.
+Tested with Ionic/Angular in Chrome.
 Should work with many other front-end frameworks eventhough it now only recognizes templates with .html or .jade.

 This is just a quick-fix.
 Suggestions and pull requests are welcome.